 Goal and impact

-Manually searching through complex, layered digital environmental plans in the Digital System for the Environment Act (DSO) is a time-consuming process for employees.
-Due to the layered legal structure, it is often a challenge for non-specialists to quickly and accurately identify which specific rules are in force on a particular parcel of land.
+It is time-consuming to manually search complex, layered digital environmental plans in the Digital System for the Environment Act (DSO).
+Due to the layered legal structure, it is often difficult for non-specialists to quickly and accurately identify which specific rules are in force on a particular parcel of land.

-Struck explore environmental plans aims to unlock this information quickly and in understandable language.
-The system allows users to ask questions in natural language about the use and building possibilities at a specific location.
-The algorithm analyses the relevant plan rules and summarises them directly, eliminating the need to manually navigate through hundreds of legal rules.
+The aim of Struck explore environmental plans is to unlock this information quickly and in understandable language.
+The system allows users to ask questions in plain language about the use and building possibilities at a specific location.
+The algorithm analyses the relevant plan rules and summarises them instantly, eliminating the need to search manually through hundreds of legal rules.

-The impact may be that the complex structure of the new Environment Act becomes more accessible to a wider group of employees.
-This could lead to significantly shorter turnaround times for preliminary consultations and faster, higher-quality information at the counter for both citizens and businesses.
+As a result, the complex structure of the new Environment Act becomes more accessible to a wider group of employees.
+This can ensure significantly shorter lead times in preliminary consultations and faster and better information provision at the counter for citizens and businesses.

 Considerations

-The commitment is justified because it significantly increases the transparency and accessibility of complex legislation.
-The benefit of faster and understandable information outweighs the risk of interpretation errors, provided the human expert retains final control through the source references provided.
-The sources can be read in full and even a highlight reference is made to the specific section on which the AI bases the answer.
+The use of the algorithm is justified because it makes complex legislation significantly more transparent and accessible.
+The benefit of faster and understandable information outweighs the risk of interpretation errors, as long as a human expert retains final control through the source references provided.
+The sources are fully accessible and a highlight reference is even made to the section on which the AI bases the answer.

 Human intervention